 NOTE: Different model furnaces are used for different unit floor plans.
 Each model furnace has it's own Users Manual.
 The following instructions may vary slightly from the instructions in your unit.
-Therefore very important that you refer to the Users Manual provided in your unit.
+Therefore it is very important that you refer to the Users Manual provided in your unit from furnace manufacturer.